Climate and environment progress snapshot

 Priority action: Improve air quality beyond the UK’s national guidelines.

-- York Green Streets has completed planting of over 2,700 trees in York's urban environment, including 2 new micro-woods at Burnholme and Rawcliffe, which means we've have now reached a total of 5,300 trees and exceeded the Council Plan target of 4,000 trees by 2027.
-This work was fully funded by over £450,000 of external grants.
-Due to the exceptionally dry Spring, some trees failed.
-This was monitored and trees will be replaced this winter at no cost to the council.
+- York Green Streets has completed the planting of over 2,700 trees in York's urban environment, including 2 new micro-woods at Burnholme and Rawcliffe.
+We have now reached a total of 5,300 trees and exceeded the Council Plan target of 4,000 trees by 2027.
+This work was fully funded by over £450,000 in external grants.
+Due to the exceptionally dry spring, some trees failed.
+This was monitored, and the trees will be replaced this winter at no cost to us.

-- We provided financial support to taxi drivers through our DEFRA funded Low Emission Taxi Grant scheme until June 2024 (when all funding had been allocated).
-The project encouraged the transition to low emission taxis within York, via the use of incentives and awareness raising.
-At the end of December 2024, 40% of CYC licensed taxis were using low emission petrol hybrid or zero tailpipe emission electric vehicles.
+- We provided financial support to taxi drivers through our Department for Environment, Food and Rural Affairs (Defra)-funded Low Emission Taxi Grant scheme until June 2024, when all funding had been allocated.
+The project encouraged the transition to low-emission taxis within York through incentives and awareness-raising.
+As of March 2026, 45% of our licensed taxis were using low-emission petrol hybrid or zero-tailpipe-emission electric vehicles.

 Priority action: Prioritise safe active travel in our Movement plan and in routes to school.

-- We recently approved 20mph speed limits for all of Bishopthorpe village.
+- Following the successful trial of a 20mph speed limit covering most of Bishopthorpe village, the scheme has now been made permanent and will be used as a blueprint for a rollout to other areas or villages around York.
 This is part of our commitment to making our streets safer for everyone and enabling more people to choose to walk, wheel and cycle.
-We now have funding secured, to deliver more community speed reduction schemes, and will be progressing these over the coming year.
+We have now secured funding to deliver more community speed-reduction schemes and will progress these over the coming year.

 Priority action: Showcase renewable energy and retrofit expertise, with a ‘Green Skills Village’ at its heart.